Midtbyen, Trondheim: History

-Midtbyen dates back to the Viking Era when it started as a marketplace, in 997 according to the saga of Olav Tryggvason.
+Midtbyen dates back to the Viking Age when it started as a marketplace, in 997 according to the saga of Olav Tryggvason.
 It was formerly called Kaupangen i Nidaros by Olav Tryggvason and later Nidaros (Old Norse: Niðaróss).
 The original marketplace of Trondheim grew up around the mouth of the Nid River.
 In the 11th century, Nidaros was turned into the Archiepiscopate of Nidaros and for a period, until 1217, it was the capital of Norway.
 Midtbyen and the immediate surrounding area remained the only settled area of Trondheim until the late 19th century when the city started expanding outside the Midtbyen limits.
 The name Midtbyen dates back to after the merging of Trondheim with the surrounding municipalities in the 1960s.

 Transport

 As the centre of the city, Midtbyen serves as the most important transportation hub in Trondheim.
 Public transport has its main hub at the intersection of Prinsens Gate and Kongens Gate, while the Trondheim Tramway terminates at St. Olavs gate.
 Just over the canal on Brattøra is Trondheim Central Station providing both local and express train services.
 In the summer there is also a ferry to Munkholmen from Ravnkloa.